-Designing a great tradesperson website: the 6 things to know
+Designing great tradespeople websites: the 6 things to know

-A lot of factors go into designing a great tradesperson website.
+A lot of factors go into designing great tradespeople websites.
 When we design websites for tradespeople, we aim for two things: for our client to be happy and for the users of the website to be happy.

 The best web design isn’t just about attractive visuals – the website must function as a powerful business tool to persuade customers to get in touch.

 6 top tips for trades to create a great website:

 With a wealth of experience in website design for tradesmen, we know what works.
 If you are looking at designing yourself a new website, here are 6 pointers to be aware of when building a great tradespeople websites:

 - The website should present an excellent user experience

 - Being mobile-friendly is important